xren3/Capstone/README.md

 #### Results
 - Decision Tree Classifier scored the highest on accuracy, precision, and recall
-- After performing permutation importance on the features, we find that 'fertilizer type' seemed to be the only variable that impacted whether or not a plant met its growth milestone
+- After performing permutation importance on the features, we find that 'fertilizer type' seemed to be the most important variable that impacted whether or not a plant met its growth milestone
-- By training our best Decision Tree Classifier on only the 'fertilizer type' variable, we found a further increase in accuracy, precision, and recall
-- The best classifier model was determined to be DecisionTreeClassifier with max depth of 20 and a minimum samples leaf of 3
+- The best classifier model was determined to be DecisionTreeClassifier with max depth of 30 and a minimum samples split of 10
-- The best model yielded an accuracy score of 0.692308, a precision score of 0.678571, and a recall score of 0.863636
 - Fertilizer type is crucial for determining if a plant meets its growth milestone, as a plant fed with chemical fertilizer was 1.5x more likely succeed compared to plants fed with organic fertilizer and no fertilizer

+#### Next Steps
+- More data would likely improve the classification models.
+A bigger dataset would minimize fluctuation in performance due to the train/test split.
+- The Decision Tree model can be further tuned to detect for any overfitting
+- The assumption is that all plants in this dataset are of the same specie, however the provider of this dataset did not confirm if this is true.
+If our assumption was false we would have to further divide up the dataset since different plants respond differently to environmental factors.